dntstck/blog/webdev/devblog-build.md

 <p>Ok, not too bad.
 It looks a bit like Ruby with Python whitespace.
 I'm not a fan of Python, I just don't vibe with it even though I appreciate it's power as a scripting language and it's usability, I just don't get on with it.
 I'm definitely more of a JavaScript, PHP, Lua and C kinda guy.
 I'd  definitely like to give MicroPython a go at some stage, as I have lots of Microcontrollers (usually I use C), but that's a story for another day.
 Once the scripts are down, I'll look into writing these YML files out so they trigger when anything is pushed to the repo.
 I will also have one trigger at a certain time, using cron so I can schedule posts, leave them in the scheduled directory and they will post at the desired time, no matter what because the scheduled posts will be hosted on GitHub, meaning my computer can be off and I won't have to lift a finger.

 We should take note of the <code>workflow_dispatch:</code> trigger here in the YML.
-These triggers as I learned through trial and error let GH Actions know you wish to run the workflow manually which is essential for testing, rather than waiting for a certain time to pass such as midnight, or forcing a deployment through an action suhc as a push to the repo.</p>
+These triggers as I learned through trial and error let GH Actions know you wish to run the workflow manually which is essential for testing, rather than waiting for a certain time to pass such as midnight, or forcing a deployment through an action such as a push to the repo.</p>

 <h2 id="sitedesign"><em>Site Design</em></h2>